Do You Ever Feel Unappreciated? Here’s a Simple Solution...

 No-one cares!
 Why should I bother?

-We think it’s about them; about the person who doesn’t appreciate / listen / respect / value us…
+We think it’s about them; the other person, the one who doesn’t appreciate / listen / respect / value us…

 If only that person could…